Broadway Theater

 When he returned, all the stage lights were again blazing.

-After a show or a late night work detail, and the room is empty and locked, the ghosts can be heard laughing, perhaps discussing the newest production, and singing jazz tunes.
+After a show or a late night work detail, with the room empty and locked, the ghosts can be heard laughing, perhaps discussing the newest production, and singing jazz tunes.

 “We hear them very often late at night after we have closed up at 2 or 3 in the morning.
 The doors of the theater will be closed.
 I will be in the lobby.
 You hear people laughing.
 We hear a woman that sings all the time.
 Beautiful jazz,” said Larry Bryan.